bfletcher/remote-lab-doc/setting-up-a-remote-lab.md

  * Can reach “consortium scale” with no single bottleneck/resource sink

 ### About this guide
-This document outlines the requirements and process needed to deploy a remote lab that will connect to Linaro's master LAVA instance.
+This document outlines the requirements and process needed to deploy a remote lab that will connect to a master LAVA instance managed by Linaro.

 ### Reasons to set up a remote lab
-Remote labs are intended to support partners who are working within an established project but looking to extend coverage e.g. in terms of the number of a particular supported device.
-Established projects can be one of LKFT, Trusted Firmware, ... .
-For example, various Linaro Members are working toward setting up a remote lab that will connect to Linaro's LKFT master LAVA server.
+Remote labs are intended to support partners who have or expect a long-term relationship with an established project (e.g. LKFT, trusted Firmware) and are who looking to increase testing on a specific supported devices where they have interest and/or expertise.
+For example, various Linaro Members are working toward setting up a their own remote labs that will connect to Linaro's LKFT master LAVA server and increase the number of tests and configurations for devices they are interested in.

 ### Out of scope for remote labs
 Remote labs are an efficient way to scale board farms.
 They are not intended as a way to develop device or new feature support.
 The following are contra-indications for working as a remote lab: